Angee Nicholas: Early life and career

 Nicholas was born in Rarotonga in 1993 or 1994.
 She moved to New Zealand as a child, growing up in Te Atatū and attending Ranui Primary School and St Dominic's Catholic College.
 She went on to receive a Bachelor of Laws from the Auckland University of Technology, and worked for some National Party politicians in their non-Parliament offices, including Nikki Kaye.
 Nicholas then worked as an in-house lawyer for the Pacific investigation portion of the Royal Commission of Inquiry into Abuse in Care.
 Nicholas has also worked as a company director, and as owner/operator of her family's Auckland-based security firm.

 Political career

-On 11 December 2022, Nicholas was announced as the National Party candidate for in the 2023 New Zealand general election.
-She was placed in 39th rank on the party list; too low to be returned should she fail to win her electorate.
-On election night, Nicholas received 11,171 votes, beating incumbent Labour MP Phil Twyford by 30 based on preliminary results.
-Nicholas expressed interest in holding the position of Minister for Pacific Peoples.
-On the final result, Nicholas lost Te Atatū by 131 votes to incumbent Phil Twyford, effectively removing the only Pasifika MP from National's caucus.
+On 11 December 2022, Nicholas was announced as the National Party candidate for Te Atatū in the 2023 New Zealand general election.
+The preliminary result on election night showed Nicholas to have received 11,171 votes, ahead of incumbent Labour MP Phil Twyford by 30.
+If elected, Nicholas would have been National's only Pasifika MP and she expressed interest in holding the position of Minister for Pacific Peoples.
+The official result showed that Twyford retained the electorate by 131 votes.
+Nicholas had been placed at 39th on the party list, too low to be returned as a list MP.

+Nicholas was selected as National's candidate for the new electorate of Henderson in the 2026 general election.